stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 ------------------------------------------------------------

 Q16) GCN/Wii injects not working.
-A) Usually SDUSB or ISFShax environment issues.
+A) Usually SDUSB or ISFShax homebrew issues or plugin issues with WiiVC Launch.
-   Also verify your Nintendont setup (see Q19).
+   Also verify your Nintendont setup (see Q17/18).

 ------------------------------------------------------------